 Required Texts Selected book requirements are listed below.
 Additional texts will be required for courses in later terms.
 Some courses require supplemental handouts.
 The purchase of these class handouts may be required depending upon the volume of information.
 The program posts lecture notes and handouts for many of its courses on blackboard (under "Quick Links" on your "My Portal" page).
 If the student prints these out, it is at their own expense.

 It is generally advisable to purchase the newest edition available, but for greatest safety, always consult with the classroom instructor prior to purchasing texts.
+This list is subject to change.

 Required texts include: